Skip to content

 Storage

-• Store: Store leftovers in the refrigerator in an airtight container up to 3 days.
+• Store: Store leftover steak and potatoes in the refrigerator in an airtight container up to 3 days or freeze up to 3 months in a freezer bag.

-• Reheat: Reheat in the microwave in 30 second increments until just warmed.
+• Reheat: Reheat steak in the microwave in 30 second increments until just warmed.
 Reheat the potatoes separately so your steak doesn’t overcook.
-You could also reheat in the skillet if preferred.
+If frozen, thaw overnight in the refrigerator before reheating.

 Browse all